celsowm/metal-orm/sql_array_json_comparison.md

 **Note:** `fnTable()` support varies by dialect and may require additional configuration.

-### Proposed Table-Function Strategy (Future)
+### Table-Function Strategy

+Metal-ORM now ships the `tvf(key, …)` helper plus a `TableFunctionStrategy` that lets each dialect render table-valued function intents (`ARRAY_UNNEST`, `JSON_EACH`, etc.) with the right syntax, aliasing, ordinalities, and quoting.
+The strategy is exercised by the existing test suite (see `tests/query-operations/select/table-function-strategy.test.ts`), so unsupported intents fail fast while the low-level `fnTable()` escape hatch remains available when you literally need a particular SQL function name.

-1. **Keep `fnTable()` as the low-level escape hatch.** It already builds a bare `FunctionTableNode` and emits whatever name you supply, so continue to treat it as “I know what SQL function exists on my database.”
+1. **Keep `fnTable()` as the raw escape hatch.** It still emits whichever function name you pass, so you can target non-portable features or vendor extensions directly.
-2. **Introduce a portable helper, `tvf(key, …)`.** The `key` identifies an intent (e.g., `'ARRAY_UNNEST'`, `'JSON_EACH'`), not a real SQL function.
-The AST adds an optional `key` discriminator so the compiler knows when a table function is portable versus raw SQL.
+2. **Use `tvf(key, …)` for intents.** The builder attaches an intent key and optional metadata; the compiler recognizes it as dialect-aware instead of raw SQL.
-3. **Add a `TableFunctionStrategy`, mirroring `FunctionStrategy`.** Dialects register renderers for each intent.
-During compilation `compileFunctionTable()` checks the strategy—if the renderer exists, it renders a dialect-safe expression (defaulting alias/lateral/ordinality, quoting identifiers, etc.); if the intent is missing, compilation fails fast.
-If no renderer (and no `key`), it falls back to the `fnTable()` formatter.

-With this approach you keep `fnTable()` for raw SQL while giving contributors a guided path for portable table-valued functions.
-When the Postgres strategy adds `ARRAY_UNNEST`, for example, it can emit `LATERAL unnest(...)
-AS alias` with correct defaults instead of requiring every query to repeat the same options.
+3. **Dialect strategies register renderers per intent.** `compileFunctionTable()` checks the `TableFunctionStrategy` before emitting SQL, so `ARRAY_UNNEST` can compile to `unnest(...)
+AS alias` on Postgres, `JSON_EACH` maps to the equivalent JSON helper on SQLite, and so on.
+4. **Dialects throw fast on missing intents.** If a dialect doesn’t provide a renderer for a key, compilation fails with an explicit error rather than silently emitting invalid SQL.

 ### Custom Types for Native Arrays (✅ PostgreSQL Only)